0xhexbyte/headless-burp/README.md

 ### Usage

-Bu8ld the extension as shown above or install it from the [BApp Store]
+Build the extension as shown above or install it from the [BApp Store]

 #### Using a loclally built extension jar